etc5523-2020/r-package-assessment-Year-97/README.md

 <!-- ``` -->

-The development version can be installed from [GitHub](https://github.com/etc5523-2020/r-package-assessment-Year-97)
+The development version can be installed from my [GitHub](https://github.com/etc5523-2020/r-package-assessment-Year-97)
 with: